Fundamental constants: from measurement to the universe, a window on gravitation and cosmology: Constants and fundamental physics

 with $g$ a constant of proportionality which shall be independent of $h$, $t$ and the mass, with dimension of an acceleration.
 It is clear that the units used to report the value of $g$ and to measure $h$ and $t$ have to be consistent so that the numerical value of $g$ depends in the choice of the abstract reference physical system (i.e., the units system) to which the experiment is compared.

-Hence, the introduction of constants and units are related and they allow for a globalisation of the comparison of experiments performed at different epoch and different laboratories.
+Hence, the introduction of constants and the one of units are related and they allow for a globalisation of the comparison of experiments performed at different epoch and different laboratories: one shifted from a ``local equality" to a ``global proportionality" using arbitrary units and then a "global equality" requiring a proportionality constant.
 Indeed the system of units is completely arbitrary, and thus the numerical values of the dimensionful constants.
 We shall now describe in more details the various connections between constants and units.

 \paragraph{Measuring constants} \